Tietoevry-Create/gh-actions-workshop/tasks/2/README.md

 - Require branches to be up to date before merging
 - Require conversation resolution before merging
 - Require deployments to succeed before merging (if we use GitHub deployments)

+## 2.3 Fix the error in the code

+Go to the [`src/index.tsx`](../../src/index.tsx) file and fix the error.
+There might be a line at the top that looks suspiciously wrongful.
+Commit the change and see that the workflow now runs successfully 🤩

 Ok nice, now the project builds!
 Let's move on to [task 3](../3/README.md) to run our tests.